Let’s dispel a few myths..

 Is posture actually important?

+People have a natural tendency to avoid ineffective responses to postural challenges and, unsurprisingly, prefer comfort.
 Whatever activity you are doing, there will be positions that minimise the amount of strain in your body and allow you to remain comfortable for longer.
-Other positions aren’t necessarily damaging but you may exceed your tolerance sooner and therefore need to move or change your position towards comfort more often.
-Because everyone’s comfort range and tolerance to strain is different postural management has to be based on your own physical awareness.
+And, we naturally maintain postural fitness for things we care about and do often.
+Poor posture can still occur, though, due to carelessness, prioritising other things, or lack of awareness.
+Such positions aren’t necessarily damaging but you may exceed your tolerance sooner and therefore need to move or change your position towards comfort more often.
+However, the impact of this ‘bad’ posture is mostly minor and self-limiting.

+Because everyone’s comfort range and tolerance to strain is different, postural management has to be based on your own physical awareness.
 Postural awareness can be an important part of osteopathic physical therapy, but a broader perception of pain’s multiple causes can focus treatment more effectively.
-A holistic approach that addresses not only posture but also individual characteristics, past experiences, social factors and environmental impacts is more likely to get to the roots of your chronic pain.
+A holistic approach that addresses not only posture but also individual characteristics, past experiences, social and employment factors and environmental impacts is more likely to get to the roots of your chronic pain.